 Each features a MicroEdit Engine that allows you to subdivide a single sequencer step into potentially thousands of slices.
 Single click a step to activate the MicroEdit Engine, which occupies the bottom part of the plug-in.
 This section provides a lot of editing options, so if it’s your first time using BreakTweaker I suggest clicking Randomize until you find some settings you like—at the same time, this will give you a good idea of what you can do in the MicroEdit Engine, and an understanding of how each module works together.
 You can also play around with the settings manually and hit Preview to test out your configurations.

-The four MicroEdit modes determine how a step is divided.
+Four MicroEdit modes: These determine how a step is divided.
 You can subdivide by host tempo, static speed value (in Hz), or set a note value for the divisions.
 You can choose the number of divisions manually too.

 I chose a few randomized micredits for the hi-hats and muted the atmospheric synth.